jasonmfehr/ami-resource/README.md

 # AMI Resource

-A Concourse resource for tracking AMI versions
+A Concourse resource for tracking AMI versions.
+This is a **get only** resource.

 ## Source Configuration